KlimaDAO (KLIMA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 KlimaDAO Historical Price

-According to the latest data gathered on KlimaDAO live price page, the current price of KlimaDAO is 0.13664USD.
+According to the latest data gathered on KlimaDAO live price page, the current price of KlimaDAO is 0.130723USD.
 The circulating supply of KlimaDAO(KLIMA) is

 In the past 24 hours, KlimaDAO has shown a price movement of